44 DIY Christmas Gifts You'd Actually Want to Receive

-Glitter makes everything more fun, including indoor gardening -- plus, these mini pots are perfect for decorating small shelves or desks.
+Glitter makes everything more fun, including indoor gardening—plus, these mini pots are perfect for decorating small shelves or desks.
 Simply coat the pot in decoupage medium followed by glitter to create a glamorous look.
 Once the planter is dry, fill it with a tiny houseplant.

-Nothing better than sticky-sweet marshmallow treats -- unless they're decked in sprinkles and topped with trees, of course!
+Nothing better than sticky-sweet marshmallow treats—unless they're decked in sprinkles and topped with trees, of course!
 Pick the flavor that best fits your friends and fam: classic, chocolate-dipped, caramel-pretzel, or peanut butter and chocolate.
 Cut green tissue paper into 1-inch squares.
 Place pencil end onto the middle of a square and dip in glue.
 Push onto a foam cone.
 Continue with remaining tissue paper squares until the cone is covered.
-Glue tiny pom-poms onto tree to embellish.
+Glue tiny pom-poms onto the tree to embellish.
 Place the marshmallow treat in the bottom of a clear box and top with a square of acetate cut to fit.
-Place tree inside box; top with a ribbon bow.
+Place tree inside a box; top with a ribbon bow.

 Have an art-lover in your life?
 Gift them this handmade cactus print.
 They're sure to love this piece of handmade art and you'll love how easy and inexpensive it is to make.

-The baker on your list will get a kick out of handmade ornaments made from cookie cutters.
+The baker on your list will get a kick out of handmade Christmas ornaments made from cookie cutters.
 Wrap the cookie cutters in ribbon and secure with glue (use double-stick tape if you want them to use the cookie cutters later).
 Finish with a coordinating string or twine for hanging.
 Sweeten the package with a few freshly baked sugar cookies.

 Give the gift of (pretty!) storage.
 A rope-wrapped basket is the perfect handmade holiday gift for anyone who loves to stay organized.

 Organizing just got adorable.
 Gift your clutter-a-phobe friend with a wicker basket spray-painted in her favorite hue.
 Just apply wide painters tape to the basket, spray all sides of the container, and let dry before removing the tape.
-Tuck in a few stuffed animals, fragrant soaps, or pretty candles to complete the gift.
+Tuck in a few stuffed animals, fragrant soaps, or pretty candles to complete the creative DIY Christmas gift.